 - Place all ingredients into a large glass container and mix until combined.

-- Put the top on the container and place into the refrigerator for at least 2 hours or overnight.
+- Cover and place into the refrigerator for at least 2 hours or overnight.

 And now…for our favorite overnight oatmeal recipes from Fit Foodie Finds!
 Check them out, below!